telerik/ajax-docs/controls/cloudupload/how-to/prevent-dual-file-uploading.md

-This article shows step by step how to prevent dual uploading of file, which has already been uploaded.
+This article shows step by step how to prevent dual uploading of a file which has already been uploaded.

 ## Prevent Dual Files Uploading